kazzle101/PiStorms/README.md

 # PiStorms

 ## This fork of PiStorms is to make it compatible with Python 3
-A Work in progress - this version probably won't work in Python 2.7, and the setup may not work as expected
+A Work in progress - this version won't work in Python 2.7, and the setup script may not work as expected
 ```
 $ git clone https://github.com/kazzle101/PiStorms.git
 $ PiStorms/setup/setup3.sh